Airbus Ventures

 Series A in 2018

-Impossible Aerospace Corp is a manufacturer of high-performance, long-range electric aircraft tailored for first responders, including law enforcement and fire departments.
-Founded in 2016 and located in Santa Clara, California, the company produces the US-1, a long-duration performance aircraft, and the Air Support system, which is designed for unmanned airborne policing and emergency response.
-In addition to aircraft, Impossible Aerospace provides a range of services, including training, IT connectivity support, camera systems, routine maintenance, FAA certifications, and program assistance.
-The company's products are engineered to withstand the demanding conditions of first responder missions, making them suitable for various industrial and commercial applications requiring reliable, long-duration flight capabilities.
+Impossible Aerospace Corp is a manufacturer based in Santa Clara, California, specializing in long-range electric aircraft designed for first responders, including law enforcement and firefighters.
+Founded in 2016, the company produces the US-1, a long-duration performance aircraft, and the Air Support system, an unmanned airborne policing and first response solution.
+Impossible Aerospace focuses on delivering high-performance battery-electric aircraft that can withstand the demanding conditions of first responder missions.
+Its offerings also include training, IT connectivity support, camera systems, routine maintenance, FAA certifications, and program support, making it well-suited for both industrial and commercial applications that require reliable, long-duration flight capabilities.

 LeoLabs